amberream/power-up-template/README.md

-# Trello Power-Up Template
+# Trello YouTube Power-Up

-Hey there 👋

-This is a full featured sample Trello Power-Up.
-What does that mean for you?
-We hope it's a great starting point for you to fork, and make your own great Power-Up that makes Trello work even better for you.
+This is a Trello Power-Up for embedding YouTube videos in your cards.
+It was forked from Trello's power-up-template project which you can find here (https://trello.github.io/power-up-template).

-Want to try this sample out right away without waiting?
-Go ahead and grab the manifest URL (https://trello.github.io/power-up-template/manifest.json).
+Want to try this Power-Up right away without waiting?
+Go ahead and grab the manifest URL (https://amberream.github.io/youtube-power-up/manifest.json).
 If you've forked it, you should grab your fork's manifest URL.
 And then head here:

 👉  [https://trello.com/power-ups/admin](https://trello.com/power-ups/admin)